Concepts

 Liquidity Frontrunning-as-a-Service (JIT Liquidity)

-The JIT AMM fundamentally relies on JIT liquidity provision to benefit the user.
+The JIT AMM fundamentally relies on JIT liquidity provisioning to benefit the user.
 This type of JIT provisioning has occasionally been described as a “sandwich attack” in Uniswapv3 because it disadvantages other LPs by offering the user a better price on their swap than existing liquidity in the pool.
 We think that is not the correct characterisation, as the product’s purpose is capital-efficient swapping, and JIT liquidity serves that function extremely well.

 In each block, all extrinsics are processed before swaps are processed, meaning that all liquidity providers have an equal chance to create a competitive limit order between each 6 second block.
 There is no advantage to submitting your order earlier or later than other LPs, unless you wish to resubmit an order and improve your price based on observed competitive order changes in the mempool.
 Because all incoming deposits are known, liquidity providers can also predict the swap volume before quoting and offering a price through their orders, limiting the need for aggressive betting.
 LPs won’t quote more than they are willing to offer, and so should do so consistently, as liquidity orders are not free to update.
 Regardless, backrunning other LPs to offer the user a better price in the same State Chain block is a desirable quality of the system for the user.